 Interested in a field trip or event?
 Select the event’s name to learn more.

-The second in a series of outings co-sponsored with the John Burroughs Association at the wonderful Burroughs Sanctuary.Various signs of Spring will be observed and celebrated on the improved trail system (rated as easy to moderate) and following our walk participants can explore Slabsides and learn more about the interesting life and writings of our…Find out more »
+The third in a series of outings co-sponsored with the John Burroughs Association at the wonderful Burroughs Sanctuary.
+A variety of forest breeding birds will be encountered on the improved trail system (rated as easy to moderate) and following our walk participants can explore Slabsides and learn more about the interesting life and writings of…Find out more »

 The field trips of JBNHS are oriented to nature study.
 They are free and open to the public.
 We do, however, sometimes visit sites that charge admission fees, which are the responsibility of the participants.
 Children are very welcome on field trips, but pets are not.
 Although there is a brief courtesy waiting period for latecomers, the meeting times are important: please arrive in time to sign up with the leader.